This passage occurs in the Revised Common Lectionary, Year A, most recently Aug 27, 2017.

 of Peter's confession has a number of familiar theological words that I try to

 unpack a bit.
-This year I want to unpack for my congregation the setting,
+This year I want to unpack the setting,

 Caesarea Philippi, home to all sorts of crazy, pagan, awful stuff.
 It

 can be easy to look at our world, even our country, even our community, and

 those times our job as a church is to confess Christ, in and out of season,

 whether it is popular or not.
 What is our confession?
 It is that he

 is the Christ, the anointed savior, son of the living God.